sidharth-raj-dev/git-snippets/README.md

 ## Demo

-1. Change the snippets according to project.
+1. Change the snippets according to your project.
 2. Copy and Paste snippets in git command line.